Chocolate Cupcakes are topped with Peanut Butter Buttercream Frosting and Red Velvet Puppy Chow in this deliciously fun recipe!

-I am so excited to share my first “guest post” from none-other-than my childhood friend Sarah Beth Taylor!
+I am so excited to share a recipe from my childhood friend Sarah Beth Taylor!

 Although constantly being engaged with social media can sometimes be exhausting, it can also be very rewarding!
 Last month Sarah found me on Instagram through a mutual friend!